oerc-music/meld-clients-core/README-Climb.md

 When the footpedal triggers:
 -------------------------------
--	 Repeat the above steps for when a muzicode triggers, but use the following body (where **$Session_URI** is the *current* session's identifier as POSTed to Muzicodes on stage load):
+-	 Repeat the above steps for when a muzicode triggers, but use the following body (where **$Session_URI** is the *current* $meldcollection identifier as POSTed to Muzicodes on stage load -- NOT the bypass):

 ----
 	#body for footpedal annotation